-- 1. If using a USB flash drive, insert it into a USB port of the computer with Internet access. - Navigate to the file you saved, and click the file name.
+- 1. If using a USB flash drive, insert it into a USB port of the computer with Internet access. - 2.
+Navigate to the file you saved, and click the file name.
 A browser opens the file and is redirected to the Stratus registration web portal.
-Complete the registration web portal steps. - At Step 4, download the permanent license key file and save it to the USB flash drive or mobile device.
-If using a USB flash drive, remove it. - Return to the location with access to the console.
+Complete the registration web portal steps.

+At Step 4, download the permanent license key file and save it to the USB flash drive or mobile device.
+If using a USB flash drive, remove it.

+3. Return to the location with access to the console.

-- If using a USB flash drive, insert it into a USB port on the management PC.
-If using a mobile device, ensure that it has access to the ztC Console. - 2.
-In the console, click Preferences in the left-hand navigation panel. - 3.
-On the Preferences page, click Product License. - Click the Install License bar.
+1. If using a USB flash drive, insert it into a USB port on the management PC.

+If using a mobile device, ensure that it has access to the ztC Console.

-- 5. Click Choose File and navigate to the location where you saved the file. - 6.
+- 2. In the console, click Preferences in the left-hand navigation panel. - 3.
+On the Preferences page, click Product License. - For Step 2, Install an Activated License Key to the System (beneath the Offline License Registration and Manual License Installation bar), click Choose file and navigate to the location where you saved license key file. - 5.
 Select the file, click Open, and then click Upload to upload the file to the system.